sakaki-/archlinux-on-b3/README.md

 Be aware that, as shipped, it has a UTC timezone and no system locale; however, these are easily changed if desired.
 See the [Arch Linux Beginners' Guide](https://wiki.archlinux.org/index.php/beginners'_guide) for details.

 The drivers for WiFi (if you have the hardware on your B3) *are* present, but configuration of WiFi in master mode (using hostapd) is beyond the scope of this short write up (see [here](http://nims11.wordpress.com/2012/04/27/hostapd-the-linux-way-to-create-virtual-wifi-access-point/) for some details).
 The wifi interface name is `wlp1s0`, and the wireless regulatory domain (`/etc/conf.d/wireless-regdom`) is currently set to `GB`.
+> NB - there is currently an issue with the archlinuxarm.org kernel, which means that WiFi is _not_ currently supported.
+I have requested that the kernel configuration be changed, so hopefully this will be fixed upstream soon.

 Similarly, the **lan** port can be accessed via `eth1`, but is not currently set to come up on boot.
 You can modify the behaviour as you like using the `netctl` utility; see [these notes](https://wiki.archlinux.org/index.php/netctl) for example.
 There is also some useful information about `netctl`, bridging etc. on [this wiki page](http://wiki.mybubba.org/wiki/index.php?title=Running_Arch_Linux#The_netctl_way).

 Once you have networking set up as you like it, you should issue:
 ```